MatthieuXMoreau/HTS_M2-IMaLiS_2020/TD_RNAseq/TD_RNAseq.md

 #

-**Aim**: Getting started with bioinformatics tools and statistical approaches applied to analyze results coming from RNA-Seq technology.
+### Objectif of these practical :

+During this practical session, you will learn :

+  * To conduct an analysis of RNAseq raw fastq files.
+You will first perform **quality control** of the sequencing file before proceding to the **mapping** of the reads on the reference transcriptome.

+For this part of the practical, you will work remotely on the [IFB-core cluster](https://www.france-bioinformatique.fr/le-cluster-ifb-core/) located in **Orsay (IDRIS)**.
+Because it it a shared infrastructure you will have to pay attention to the command you use to start a job. **They all must start with *srun***.
+You can refer to [IFB Core Cluster Documentation](https://ifb-elixirfr.gitlab.io/cluster/doc/) for more detail about logging, data management, job submission.

+  * To perform statistical analysis of the gene expression matrices in order to identify differentialy expressed genes between two conditions

+### Dataset used :

 Data used in these practical were collected from the following publication:

 >Guida, A., Lindstädt, C., Maguire, S. L., Ding, C., Higgins, D. G., Corton, N. J., Berriman, M., et al. (2011).
 Using RNA-seq to determine the transcriptional landscape and the hypoxic response of the pathogenic yeast Candida parapsilosis.
 BMC genomics
 >[Guida *et al*.
 BMC Genomics 2011 ](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-12-628)